Rob-murphys/ribdif/README.md

 RibDif evaluates the usefulness of a given amplicon at differentiating within a genus or species

-You can run RibDif throygh BioLib or get the tool yourself at our [github](https://github.com/Rob-murphys/ribdif)
+You can run RibDif through BioLib or get the tool yourself at our [github](https://github.com/Rob-murphys/ribdif)

+Please report any issue [here](https://github.com/Rob-murphys/ribdif/issues) on our github.

 ## Primer file format
 ```